astronomer/docs/software/disaster-recovery.md

 To recover the Astronomer platform in the case of an incident, there are two main components that need to be backed up:

-1. The Kubernetes cluster State
+1. The Kubernetes cluster state
-2. The Astronomer Postgres Database
+2. The Astronomer Postgres database

 Read below for specific instructions for how to backup both components.